Jefferson County Judge/Executive: History

 During the 1976 Extraordinary Session, the General Assembly restyled the office of county judge by enacting legislation that strengthened and clarified its administrative and executive powers (KRS 67.710 and 67.715).
 The title of the office was changed from county judge to county judge/executive, underscoring the altered nature and duties of the position.
 Additional changes, primarily growth of the judge/executive's responsibilities for financial administration, were made by the General Assembly in 1978 and 1980.

 The Jefferson County Judge/Executive formerly had a number of responsibilities unique to the office, by virtue of Louisville being a first-class city.
 In 2003, the city and county governments merged following a referendum.
 The new Mayor of Louisville Metro then absorbed all the powers and authority previously held by the county judge/executive, as well as that of the city's mayor.
 See Kentucky Revised Statutes 67C.105 (1)(4).

-The last pre-merger Jefferson County Judge/Executive was Rebecca Jackson.

-Since the powers were removed the office, three persons have served as Jefferson County Judge/Executive: Kenneth A. Herndon (2003–2010), Bryan Mathews (2011 – July 31, 2014) and Queenie Averette (September 14, 2014–present).

-Matthews resigned on July 31, 2014; before the expiration of his term.
-Governor Steve Beshear appointed Averette his successor on September 14; Averette was unopposed for a full term in November.
+Bryan Matthews resigned on July 31, 2014; before the expiration of his term.
+Governor Steve Beshear appointed Queenie Averette his successor on September 12; Averette was unopposed for a full term in November.

-A notable former holder of the office is United States Senator and Senate Minority Leader Mitch McConnell, who was judge/executive from 1977 to 1984, when he was elected to the Senate.